gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 ![Contracting Scenarios](__images/14_scenarios.png)<br>
 [Contracting Cone - Software Development Scenario](https://aaf.dau.edu/aaf/contracting-cone/scenarios/software-development/)

-Much more to come on the topic of contracting.
+This is just the start - there is much more to come on the topic of contracting.
+For now, these basic concepts should be a framework for you to start thinking about how your current strategies and contracts can be reworked in the future to better flow with software development and its unique needs.

 ### !callout-success